 Make sure to bring cash on hand for the camp fee as a credit card is not always accepted.

 Recreation sites are public campgrounds that are located on crown land outside of provincial parks.
 Oftentimes a little more rustic, they are located in some of the most beautiful and remote parts of BC.
 These basic campsites often have picnic tables, fire rings, outhouses, and sometimes boat launches.
 However, they do not have any potable water or electrical hookups available.
 All these sites are available on a first-come-first-serve basis (with some having reservations if monitored by a camp host).

 Some of these sites have fees between $10 – $15 a night to help pay for maintenance.
 There are also some sites that have no fee.

 Since these sites are often accessed through gravel forestry roads, always check for road conditions prior to driving.
 The BC government provides resource road safety information and updates it regularly.
 In addition, be sure your vehicle is properly equipped to handle such roads.

 Find a Private Campground

-You’d be surprised as how many private campgrounds there are!
-While they are in many towns and cities, there are also campgrounds just outside provincial parks.
+You’d be surprised at how many private campgrounds there are!
+While they’re in many towns and cities, there are also campgrounds just outside provincial parks.
 In contrast to provincial parks, private campgrounds often boast extra amenities such as big washroom facilities, swimming pools, laundry facilities, sports courts, and more.
 Each one is different!

 Go RVing Canada is a great resource to help you find a campground.
 They let you search by region along with other search filters such as RV camping, outdoor activities, food and drink, and more.